grassdne/adalign-neovim/README.md

-# Adalign
+# Adalign Neovim

 Adalign adds a simple align by regexp command :Align for Neovim.

-This started as a quick function in my config but I've since improved upon it to be more complete.
-Thus I'm publishing it as a little plugin.
+This started as a quick user command in my config but I've since improved upon it to be more complete.
+Thus the birth of a little plugin, Adalign.

+Adalign uses the new Neovim 0.8 user command preview functionality to support previews (like :s and /).
+I recommend Neovim >=0.8.1 (or nightly).